netvl/picopickle/README.md

   BNull    -> Null
 ```

-That is, each backend should provide methods to convert from `BValue` to `Map[String, BValue]` and back etc.
+That is, each backend should provide methods to convert from `BValue` to `Map[String, BValue]` and back etc. These
+methods can be divided into three groups:

+* those which convert Scala values to backend representation: prefixed with `make`;
+* those which convert backend representation to Scala values: prefixed with `from`;
+* those which extract concrete backend type (e.g. `BObject`, `BString`) from the abstract `BValue`: prefixed with `get`.

+The last group of methods return `Option[<corresponding type>]` because they are partial in their nature.

 #### Instantiating custom serializers